 Hodgen History, Family Crest & Coats of Arms

 Hodgen is an ancient Anglo-Saxon surname that came from the personal name Roger.
 The surname is based upon the pet form Hodge.
 The name Roger is of Old Norman origin and came to England shortly after the Norman Conquest of 1066.
 Many names came to England in this way, as King William the Conqueror encouraged the immigration of skilled tradesmen into his newly conquered country.
 The name Roger can be loosely translated as "fame-spear."
-Names based upon military prowess were quite popular in the early medieval period.

 Early Origins of the Hodgen family